mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 If there are any bad pieces (failed cut, face charring, photo torn during weeding), this method lets you cut individual replacements.
 Or, more simply, cut another copy of the whole puzzle to get a full inventory of replacement pieces for future copies.

-Note that pieces cut from a separate sheet often won't be *perfectly* aligned, but they will usually be good enough for the puzzle player not to notice.
+Note that pieces cut from a separate sheet sometimes won't be *perfectly* aligned, but they will usually be good enough for the puzzle player not to notice.

 ## Q & A